Faculty and Staff

 Known for her gentle wisdom and thoughtful approach, Mrs. Canney is passionate about cultivating both the minds and hearts of her students.
 Her classroom is a place where academic excellence is pursued with joy, and students are guided toward lives of virtue, wonder, and lifelong learning.

-Mrs. Canney lives in Eagle with her husband Joe, their playful goldendoodle Waffle, and their five wonderful children.
-She is thrilled to be part of the Novus community and looks forward to growth, discovery, and delight in learning.
+Mrs. Canney lives in Eagle with her husband Joe, their playful goldendoodle Waffle, and their five wonderful children who are all classical learners!
+She is thrilled to be continuing at Idaho

 Logo